Four heads are better than three: Introduction

 The idea of hiding information into the word problem is of course not a new idea in combinatorial group theory, but we are not aware of it appearing previously in the context of torsion groups.
 The Dehn monsters from \cite{MyOs11}, recursively presented groups where no infinite set of distinct elements can be enumerated, seem strongly related.
 (Our construction cannot be used to produce such groups due to using another group as a black box, but it is possible that their construction can be adapted to produce our result.)

 Topological full groups (already on $\Z$) are a well-known source of interesting examples of groups \cite{Ma06,GrMe14,JuMo12}, and our groups can also be interpreted as subgroups of topological full groups of subshifts on torsion groups.
-In a symbolic dynamic context, \cite{GuJeKaVa18} (independently) uses a similar construction to prove that the automorphism groups of multidimensional SFTs can have undecidable word problem.
+In a symbolic dynamics context, \cite{GuJeKaVa18} (independently) uses a similar construction to prove that the automorphism groups of multidimensional SFTs can have undecidable word problem.

-Dan Turetsky showed in the MathOverflow answer \cite{MOTu20} that the halting problem is not $\phi$-impredictable for some $\phi \in T$, and that there exists a $\Sigma^0_1$ set which is simultaneously $\phi$-impredictable for all $\phi \in T$.
+Dan Turetsky showed in the MathOverflow answer \cite{MOTu20} that the halting problem is not $\phi$-impredictable for some total recursive $\phi$, and that there exists a $\Sigma^0_1$ set which is simultaneously $\phi$-impredictable for all total recursive $\phi$.
 The latter result of course implies Theorem~\ref{thm:ExistsApredictableIntro}.